iakop/LiquidCrystal_I2C_ESP32/README.md

-# LiquidCrystal_I2C
+# LiquidCrystal_I2C_ESP32

-LiquidCrystal Arduino library for I2C LCD displays

-**Status: Archived**
-This repository has been transfered to GitLab at https://gitlab.com/tandembyte/LCD_I2C
+LiquidCrystal I2C Arduino library, with added method for rewiring SCL and SDA on ESP32